Cloud Functions

 }

-A function is not activated unless it is exported by such file as a named export.
-Such file usually reexports the function from where it is implemented.
+A function is not activated unless exported by such file as a named export.
+It is usually a barrel file, that exports function from where they are implemented.

 export { requestExamples } from "./requestExamples.js"